flecsi/flecsi/doc/sphinx/src/user-guide/introduction.rst

   different from the way that many people think about MPI, where a rank is statically mapped to a particular process.

-Users are allowed to add addtional named instances of the index topology. *(For the time being, there is one, and only one instance of the global topology.)* Let's see how:
+Users are allowed to add addtional named instances of the global or index topologies.
+Let's see how:

 .. code-block:: cpp